cnti-testcatalog/testsuite/SOURCE_INSTALL.md

 NOTE: Also compatible with the installation styles from kubectl completion install if you prefer https://kubernetes.io/docs/tasks/tools/install-kubectl/#enable-kubectl-autocompletion

-You will need to have cnf-conformance executable in your current PATH for this to work properly.
+You will need to have cnf-testsuite executable in your current PATH for this to work properly.

 ```
 ./cnf-testsuite completion -l error > test.sh